tanvirahmedkhan74/CSE215_Lab_Project/README.md

-# CSE215_Lab_Project :shipit:
+# MEET@NSU Spring + Angular Social Media Project :shipit:
-Group Project For Section CSE215 12L
+### Group Project For Section CSE215 12L

 # Head to Spring Boot Folder
-This folder contains the frontend and Backned Code Of the Project
+### This folder contains the frontend and Backned Code Of the Project

 # Setup
 You can download and try out the backened code
-But Make sure to Change the application.properties file for Database
+### But Make sure to Change the application.properties file for Database

 # application.properties Changes:
 ## Database Configuration (MySql)